zach010/PrimeOptimus/README.md

 Notice the time difference with the same number ± 1.
 The algorithm is smart enough to terminate when any of the parallel processes returns a divisible number.
 This means that if the number is prime, the process will hang much longer as it continues to search for a divisor.
-With this method, its possible to predict large Mersenne Primes with high probability without too much computing.
+With this method, its possible to predict large Mersenne Primes without too much computing.
+Any number which isn't prime will return as "not prime" within a few seconds because of the way the code works.

 A few Likely Mersenne Primes I Found with the code: